Skip to main content

 • Enhanced TerminalDevice configuration with provider-specific methods

-• Improved terminal selection for apps managing multiple EDC devices
+• Improved terminal selection for apps managing multiple Terminal devices

 The SDK follows semantic versioning.
 Breaking changes will bump the major version number.